soil-initiative/stacks/proposals/stacks/Overview.md

 )
 ```
 The asynchronous version essentially creates a `stacksegref` and initializes it to run `$main` and "return" the result with the `$finished` event.
-Then it kicks off the main program, now on its own stack, calling `$fulfill` to pass in the value that the program is waiting for as well as set up all the infrastructure for detaching the stack and creating promises as needed.
+Then it kicks off the main program, now on its own stack segment, calling `$fulfill` to pass in the value that the program is waiting for as well as set up all the infrastructure for detaching the stack and creating promises as needed.

 And with that, we have an efficient implementation of the async/await pattern, with the only reliance on the JS API being to register the handlers on the given promise, and with the property that each JS event runs to completion (assuming it terminates).